wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/transport_examples/tcp-transport-examples.md

 [Enable the TCP transport](../../../../setup/transport_configurations/configuring-transports/#configuring-the-tcp-transport).

-## Synapse configurations
+## Example 1: Splitting by a character

-### Splitting by a character
+### Synapse configurations

-The sample proxy below splits the message by a character.
+The following proxy service splits the message by a character.
 It receives a message with an empty body, which it will forward to the HTTP endpoint after enriching the body with the symbolic value "`IBM`".

 ```xml
 <proxy xmlns="http://ws.apache.org/ns/synapse" name="TCPProxy"